Ben Moreell: World War II

 World War II requirements for advanced bases strung throughout the Pacific called for construction crews to be able to drop their tools and take up weapons at a moment's notice.
 Moreell believed a militarized Naval Construction Force to build advance bases in the war zone would fulfill this need.
 On December 28, 1941, he requested authority from the Bureau of Navigation to recruit men from the construction trades for assignment to a Naval Construction Regiment composed of three Naval Construction Battalions; the bureau granted the request on January 5, 1942.
 On March 5, permission was granted for the construction battalions to use the name "Seabees".
 Moreell coined the Seabees motto: Construimus, Batuimus (Latin for "We Build, We Fight").

 Moreell's Civil Engineer Corps was given command authority over what would become an organization of 250,000 people that built $10 billion worth of facilities to support the war effort.
-In 1945, Moreell became the Chief of the Navy's Material Division, and at the request of Vice President Truman, he negotiated a settlement to the national strike of oil refinery workers.
+In 1945, Moreell became the Chief of the Navy's Material Division, and at the request of Vice President Harry S. Truman, he negotiated a settlement to the national strike of oil refinery workers.
 When the government seized the nation's strikebound bituminous coal industry a year later, Moreell was designated the Coal Mines Administrator.